Mortgage agreement in Principle

 When purchasing a property through an estate agent, the majority of agents will want to confirm that you are in a financial position to proceed with the purchase.
 One of the ways they do this is by checking to see if you have a mortgage pre agreed.
 In effect they like to see that you have a mortgage agreement in principle.
 For this reason having an agreement in principle will strengthen your case when you place an offer on a new purchase.

-What happens if I fail to get an agreement in principle?
+What happens if I fail to get a mortgage agreement in principle?

 Some of the common reasons for a failed decision in principle are: